Lodges and Glamping

 Cow Camp Cabins

-Find four historic cabin built by the CCC at the bottom of Palo Duro Canyon in a separate camping loop from the nearby the Mesquite Camp Area.
+Visitors will find four historic cabins built by the CCC at the bottom of Palo Duro Canyon in a separate camping loop from the nearby Mesquite Camp Area.

 Each cabin has been updated with modern conveniences while keeping its historic appearance.
-Find a pair of bunk beds with electricity and an air-conditioning and heating window unit.
+Find a pair of bunk beds with electricity, an air-conditioning and a heating window unit.
 The inside of the cabin is rustic enough to satisfy the adventurer in your family.

-Outside find a picnic table with a fire pit and hook for your lantern.
-If a burn ban is in affect, which happens frequently.
+Outside, find a picnic table with a fire pit and a hook for your lantern.
 An outdoor electrical outlet is near the picnic area.

-During my trip.
+During my trip, there was a burn ban.
 I packed an electric skillet for meals.
-It worked great for hotdogs and hamburgers.
+It worked great for hot dogs and hamburgers.

 The restrooms with showers are located nearby in the Mesquite Camp Area.
 Cow Camp Cabins start at $60 a night.